Make Kazus.info Your Home Page | Add to favorites Guest (Login) Russian version | Datasheets

 Constant Brightness LED Stroboscope - For measuring the speed of small motors

 BIPOLAR STEPPER MOTOR CONTROL CIRCUIT.
 In this circuit, a potentiometer controls both the speed and direction of a small bipolar stepping motor like those found in many 5 1/4" floppy disk drives.
 Note that the bipolar motors are distinguished from "unipolar" types, in that bipolar units have two coils instead of four, and four wires instead of five.
+With the potentiometer at the extreme counterclockwise position, the motor runs counterclockwise at the maximum speed.
+Rotating the potentiometer toward the center slows the motor, until it stops.
+Continuing potentiometer rotation clockwise, the motor starts to run clockwise, increasing in speed to the maximum clockwise position.

 Use disk drive motors in our projects

 BIPOLAR STEPPER MOTOR CONTROL CIRCUIT.
 In this circuit, a potentiometer controls both the speed and direction of a small bipolar stepping motor like those found in many 5 1/4" floppy disk drives.
 Note that the bipolar motors are distinguished from "unipolar" types, in that bipolar units have two coils instead of four, and four wires instead of five.
 With the potentiometer at the extreme counterclockwise position, the motor runs counterclockwise at the maximum speed.
+Rotating the potentiometer toward the center slows the motor, until it stops.
+Continuing potentiometer rotation clockwise, the motor starts to run clockwise, increasing in speed to the maximum clockwise position.

 Light Chaser - A Modified MOVIT Robot: it seeks the brightest light and runs towards it!
 It has two motors (left & right) in order to make the turns; on top two light sensors (photodiodes) separated by a PC board in order to simulate "a nose".